vedre77/library-app-react-TS-frontend/README.md

 * a carousel with proper pagination
 * implement form search and category search
 * book review and checkout
+* book shelf with loan overview and renewal
 * okta react component for login and signup functionality

 ***